qsig-a/garbage-reminder/README.md

 # garbage-reminder
-Reminder SMS to take out the garbage
+Reminder SMS job for Kubernetes to take out the garbage